lalthomas/scripts/readme.md

 20170722-move n lines of a file and append to another file-powershell script.ps1 20170722-refill pendrive with media-dos batch script.bat 20170924-backup data-bash script.sh
+20170928-open all files on folders in editor-dos batch script.bat

 ```

 **Support Files**